jaugustyn/eSnacksAspNet/README.md

 # eSnacks
 A web application that allows you to order food from various restaurants.
-The application is written in ASP.NET MVC .NET 6 using Entity Framework and SqlServer.
+The application is written in Asp.Net Core using Entity Framework and SqlServer.

 ### Requirements
 The application requires the following tools to be installed:
 ```
-- .NET 6
+- SDK .NET 6
-- Visual Studio, Visual Studio Code or other IDEs
+- Visual Studio, Visual Studio Code or other IDE
 - Microsoft SQL Server 2012 or newer
 ```
-## Install and run
+### Install and run
 Clone the repository.
 ```
 https://github.com/jaugustyn/eSnacksMVC.git